-The first step in assuring that your students are properly informed about service experiences is to present the goals, objectives and requirements of the service elements in the course syllabus.
-Provide time for discussion and encourage questions during the course.
-Explain to the students what they should expect and be sure they know the correct procedures to follow in the event of an emergency, accident, unexpected changes, and/or problems.¹
+The first step to assure that your students are properly informed about service experiences is to present the goals, learning outcomes and requirements of the service elements in the course syllabus.
+Faculty members should provide time for discussion and encourage questions during the course.
+Explain to the students what they should expect and be sure they know the correct procedures to follow in the event of an emergency, accident, unexpected changes and/or problems.

-STUDENTS: should adhere to all policies of the site, including safety procedures.
-They will follow an agreed-upon schedule or notify the supervisor if unable to work when expected.
+- Students: should adhere to all policies of the site, including safety procedures.
+They are to follow an agreed-upon schedule or notify the supervisor if unable to work when expected.
 They will respect all confidentiality and reporting policies of the site.
 They will not work alone with a child or other client and will not transport anyone unless cleared by the site supervisor.
 They will notify the supervisor and the CCA or instructor of any changes.

-Students should follow commonsense guidelines for behavior while serving.
-They should: respect the privacy of all clients (recipients of volunteer service); avoid inappropriate language and dress; never give out their phone numbers or addresses or loan money to clients; never offer their home as shelter to a client; ask for help if in doubt, and be flexible in their thinking.
+- Students should follow commonsense guidelines for behavior while completing service.
+They should: respect the privacy of all clients (recipients of volunteer service), avoid inappropriate language and dress, never give out their phone numbers or addresses, not loan money to clients, never offer their home as shelter to a client, ask for help if in doubt, and be flexible in their thinking.

-COMMUNITY PARTNERS: provide training in the organization and safety procedures of the workplace as well as orientation and training for the position, providing a clear understanding of what is expected of the student(s).
+- Community partners: provide organizational orientation and training for the position, providing a clear understanding of what is expected of the student(s).
 The site supervisor will guide and evaluate the student(s).
 S/he will certify the service hours given by the student(s) and may be asked to provide a brief evaluation at the conclusion of the service.
 They will notify the student and the CCA or the instructor of any changes.